604adrian/consciousness-meter-cli/README.md

 # Downloading information

 ## Dependencies
 The consciousness meter has a two dependancies: Python3 and pip3.
+If you wish to install this program manually, then installing these programs will be necessary.

 To see if python3 is installed on your system, go to your terminal and input `python3 --version`.
 If python3 is installed on your system, it will give you a version number.
 If it's not, it will give you an error message, and you should go and install python3 before proceeding.